Seahawks offensive line takes another hit with center Justin Britt’s injury vs. Falcons

 He has been ruled out for the remainder of the game.

 The injury appears to be significant.
 FOX cameras captured him with tears in his eyes as he spoke to teammates on the sideline.
+NFL Network’s Ian Rapoport tweeted that the Seahawks fear Britt will be out for the remainder of the season.

 Joey Hunt replaced Britt at center.
 Hunt had played just 11 snaps this season before Sunday, and he started three games in his first three seasons with the Seahawks.